AUTHORED BY: GENESTER WILSON-KING, MD FACOG & SARAH RUSSO

 Topical Application (Creams, lotions, salves, and more)

 Topical products are very popular.
 They can include oils, salves, bath salts, and intimate products that are intended for external use.
 This method is ideal for people who want to apply CBD directly to the site that needs healing.
 Topicals can be used liberally throughout the day.
 Some people find great benefit to using CBD topicals and appreciate the ability to use them as needed.
-Some people use topicals in conjunction with other methods of ingestion to further amply the healing benefits they are looking for.
+Some people use topicals in conjunction with other methods of ingestion to further amplify the healing benefits they are looking for.

 Smoking – the inhalation of the cannabis flower is the oldest way to use the plant.
 Evidence of cannabis-based incense used in ancient funeral rites date back to 2,700 years ago in China.2 Many people opt to smoke CBD-rich flowers to get a quick onset.
 When substances are inhaled through the lungs, the active compounds are sent to the brain before they are metabolized by the liver.
 This makes inhalation the fastest method to get cannabinoids into the bloodstream.